Imagine people as actors in the theater.

-We are watching and listening to the performances every day.
-Characters are changing.
-Some are more interesting, and some are less.
-Social diversity.
-Isn’t it attractive?
+We are watching and listening to performances every day.
+Characters are changing one after another.
+And some of them are more interesting, and some are less.
+Human diversity.
+Isn’t it amazing?
 It has to be when it represents the right of choice.
-So I choose those interesting ones.
-Those who have plenty to offer from their grey cells.
-To be precise, those who make this world worthy of mention because we often hear the same thing: “What has this world turned into?!” as if those less interesting hadn’t existed before.
-Those whose grey cells were fixating.
+So I choose the ones who have plenty to offer.
+To be precise, those who are worth mentioning because we often hear the same thing: “What has this world turned into?!” as if those less attractive actors hadn’t existed before.
+Those who have fixed grey cells.
 Those who make this world disastrous.

-All right, the difference has been explained.
-However, less interesting ones become more interesting.
+We have explained the differences.
+However, less interesting ones become more attractive.
 Why is that so?
-Someone will ask.
-The reason lies just in their locked grey cells.
-Here are some new questions: Who are they and for what exactly are they using their grey cells?
+The reason lies in their locked grey cells.
+But why are they so harmful and why they are spreading the negativity?

-4. Growing up in wrong convictions (also belongs to one part of upbringing)
+4. Growing up with wrong convictions (it belongs to one part of upbringing)

 5. Undefined “I”

-From numbers 3 and 4, derive many stereotypes, prejudices, and condemnations that lead to the degradation of the society to which we belong, of which we are part.
-Dehydrated grey cells can do various types of wrongdoings, even those which at first don’t seem serious, but they are, but as long as they exist, human psychology gains more and more value.
-It’s becoming interesting more and more.
-Discoveries never end.
-The ancient Romans said: “Perpetuum mobile.” – “Perpetual motion.”
+From numbers 3 and 4, derive many stereotypes, prejudices, and condemnations that lead to the degradation of society.
+Dehydrated grey cells can do various types of wrongdoings, even those which at first don’t seem dangerous, but they are.
+As long as they exist, human psychology gains more and more value.
+Discoveries are becoming endless.
+The ancient Romans would say: “Perpetuum mobile.”

 Featured image: U.S. News & World Report